Hassan-AbdulHadi/LL_One_Parser_Implementation/README.md

-## Recursive decent parser with a single look-ahead
+## Recursive descent parser with a single look-ahead
 ### A humble attempt to code a parser!
 **This is a small project for a Compilers course**